Are You Dense? Science-based Loblolly Pine Planting Density Recommendations

 A forester checks a stand’s density by measuring its basal area (See Figure 1 below).
 Basal area correlates very closely to stand volume and health.
 As a stand grows, the basal area increases.
 In the early stages of development, the more trees you have per acre, the faster the basal area (and volume) levels rise.
 While fast volume accumulation is a plus, the downside is that the volume is distributed among many trees, so the diameters will be smaller on average than a stand that has fewer trees per acre.
 The key to reaching your plantation forestry goals is establishing a stand with the right number of trees per acre for your management goals.

 Given enough time, the basal area (and volume) in a stand with fewer trees per acre (TPA) will catch up with that of a higher TPA stand but will be comprised of trees with larger diameters on average.
 As a general rule, timber stands begin to show the adverse effects of overcrowding (slowed diameter growth, thinning crowns) when basal area surpasses 120 ft² per acre.

 Planting Density Recommendations

 For the following TPA planting recommendations, I’ve assumed proper site preparation is in place.
-A couple of extra feet spacing between trees may not seem like much but will make a dramatic difference in the health, form, size, and volume gain of the trees down the road.
+A couple of extra feet of spacing between trees may not seem like much but will make a dramatic difference in the future health, form, size, and volume gain.

 Pine Pulpwood Production; 680 TPA (8’x8’ spacing; 64ft² growing space per tree ).